Burdwan Medical College

-Burdwan Medical College and associated hospitals is a public hospital and medical research institute located in the town of Burdwan, Purba Bardhaman, West Bengal.
-Burdwan Medical College was established in 1969 by the University of Burdwan as Burdwan University Medical College.
-Later it was taken over by the government of West Bengal on 4 August 1976, and rechristened Burdwan Medical College.
+Burdwan Medical College is a public hospital and medical college located in the town of Burdwan, Purba Bardhaman, West Bengal.
+On 13 July 1907, the decision was made to build a hospital in Burdwan.
+Burdwan Medical College was established on 9 November 1910 by the then Governor of Bengal and was undertaken by the University of Burdwan in 1969 as Burdwan University Medical College.
+Later, it was and rechristened as Burdwan Medical College on 4 August 1976.
 The campus is spread over approximately 253 acre.

 It is one of the oldest medical college to teach Western medicine in Asia and the first institute to teach in English language in Burdwan.
-The hospital Bijay Chand Hospital associated with the college is the largest hospital in Purba Bardhaman.
-The college offers MBBS degree after five and a half years of medical training, M.D./M.S. degree after 3 years of Junior Residency (Academic) in various specialities and D.M./M.Ch. degree after 3 years of Super speciality training in Cardiology, Neurology.
+Bijay Chand Hospital (currently as Burdwan Medical College & Hospital) associated with the college is the largest hospital in Purba Bardhaman.

 History

-On 13 July 1907, the decision was made to build a hospital in Burdwan (a small town).
+On 13 July 1907, the decision was made to build a hospital in Burdwan.
 On 9 November 1910, the Frazer Hospital was inaugurated with 127 indoor beds.
 In 1921, this hospital was converted into a medical school and named Ronaldshay Medical School.
-However, it was closed in 1958 as per the recommendation of the 1947 Bhore committee.
-Later, the proposal of establishing a medical college was again put forward, and then the chief minister of West Bengal, Dr. Bidhan Chandra Roy, agreed to the proposal.
+Later, the proposal of renaming the medical college was again put forward, and the then Chief Minister of West Bengal, Dr. Bidhan Chandra Roy, agreed to the proposal.

-Finally, in 1969, this college was established by the University of Burdwan and named Burdwan University Medical College.
-The honorable health minister of that time, the Late Nani Bhattacharya, laid the foundation stone of this college.
+Finally, in 1969, this college was renamed as Burdwan University Medical College and was affiliated to University of Burdwan.
+The then honorable health minister of West Bengal, Nani Bhattacharya, laid the foundation stone of this new college.
 This college actually started its journey from a primary school building.
 The first batch of this college suffered tremendously because of the inadequate infrastructure and shifted to different medical colleges in Kolkata.
 The second batch of this college, enrolled in 1970, remained at Burdwan and completed their MBBS.
 However, the second batch took almost eight years to complete their degree.
 So, the official first batch of students, unofficially the second batch, came out as doctors only in 1978.
-There were several political unrests in the part of West Bengal during the seventies.
-Students also take part in the protest as this unrest hampered the growth of this medical college.
-Subsequently, In 1976, due to enormous agitation on the part of students, the West Bengal government took over the medical college from the University of Burdwan, and the name of this college was changed to Burdwan Medical College and Hospital.
+Later it was taken over by the Government of West Bengal on 4 August 1976, and renamed as Burdwan Medical College.
+But the College remained as the sole Medical College under the academic jurisdiction of Burdwan University until it was taken up by the West Bengal University of Health Sciences in 2003.